Last updated

 1.7km Insider pick

-A white sand beach with turquoise water set against steep granite peaks, connected by a coastal trail to neighboring Uttakleiv and backed by the Mannen summit hike.
+A white sand beach with turquoise water set against steep granite peaks, connected by a coastal trail to neighboring Uttakleiv and the starting point for the Mannen summit hike.